NVIDIA/energy-sdk/aws/Readme.md

          gunzip Anisotropic_FD_Model_Shots.geom.gz
          gunzip ModelParams/Phi_Model.data.gz

-         ```
-* Follow similar steps to download and configure 2004 BP Velocity Estimation Benchmark dataset
+* Follow similar steps to download and configure 2004 BP Velocity Estimation Benchmark dataset (bp2d ) to test Kirchhoff Time Migration
 * Once the dataset is configured, move the configured input data into the localstorage/EBS volume attached on the instance that was formatted and mounted in Step2.

 ### Step 5:  Running the applications

-* Choose the data set to run the application , for example bp_tti , bp_2d
+* Choose the data set to run the application , for example bp_tti , bp2d
 * The applications can be run using the following commands
     ```
     cd <dataset>